 These loans are a type of real estate loan.
 They are based off the value of the collateral(the property itself), rather than your capability to repay the loan.
 Here are some types of loans:

-- Bridge Loans.
+BRIDGE LOANS.
 These are used to allow someone to buy property quickly, with the goal of reselling it, or refinancing it.
 These allow someone to buy a new property ASAP.

-- Owner Occupied Loans.
+OWNER OCCUPIED LOANS.
 These loans allow consumers who don’t qualify for other types of financing to get a property for themselves.

-- Construction Loans.
+CONSTRUCTION LOANS.
 These loans allow developers to get started on new construction projects, with the intent of refinancing, or selling it quickly.

-Applicants who plan on buying a property, or fixing and flipping, need to realize that hard money lenders want to see you have “skin in the game.” hard money lenders will evaluate your application, and assess the chances of you succeeding.
+Applicants who plan on buying a property, or fixing and flipping, need to realize that lenders want to see you have “skin in the game.” lenders will evaluate your application, and assess the chances of you succeeding.
 They look to see how much equity you’re putting into the project.
 Delancey Street looks to see how much of a down payment you’re putting down, and how much risk you’re taking.
 Our ideal partner has just as much risk as we do.
 Lenders typically look to see if the applicant has enough cash to cover the down payment on the investment property.
 It’s important that you be able to demonstrate that you’ll be able to complete the project – financially speaking.
 Keep in mind that most lenders will only approve an application where the real estate investor is taking some risk/liability on his/her shoulders as well.
 If you expect a lender to take a 90-100% risk then it’s likely the loan will get denied.
 It’s important you have enough cash to cover the down payment, and other smaller bills that might arise in the future.
 Be prepared to show some proof of cash, so the lender understands you have a plan and won’t abandon the project.

-It’s important you demonstrate to the lender you have plan in place.
+It’s important you demonstrate to the lenders you have plan in place.
 Hard money lenders want to make sure they’ll get repaid.
 You have to show your plan, and how you’ll repay the loan in the future.
-When you accept a hard money loan, you’re agreeing to a loan term – which means the loan has to be repaid within that period of time.
+When you accept a loan, you’re agreeing to a loan term – which means the loan has to be repaid within that period of time.
 If you don’t repay it, you forfeit ownership of the property to the lenders.
 Many lenders will refuse to lend you if you don’t have an exit strategy.
 It helps if you have cash reserves, or assets, in place to help cover the balloon payment in the event your plan fails.
 Most lenders prefer not to seize your collateral and sell it to settle the debt.
 They would rather get paid, and want to make sure the real estate investor they are working with is prepared to fulfill his obligations.

 No. We don’t believe in application fees.
 We believe many lenders who charge application fees are often “middle-men,” who are simply looking to make money by charging application fees.
 They are not actually interested in funding your deal.

 Yes, it’s 100% possible.
-Many real estate investors often use hard money loans to buy a property.
+Many real estate investors often use loans to buy a property.
 They wait for 6-12 months, and then refinance the property with a traditional bank loan.
 Because you’ve bought the property, you can now “wait,” for the bank to take 2-3 months to approve your loan.

 Delancey Street only provides loans for real estate investment properties.
 We do not lend on properties that are owner-occupied.